groupoid/anders/README.md

 # Requirements

-OCaml, ocamlbuild, ocamllex and Menhir.
+OCaml, ocamlbuild, ocamllex, Menhir and Make.

 On Ubuntu 18.04 all this can be installed via: